 Acupuncture is a gentle and natural method to help you prepare for your labour and delivery.
 By stimulating specific acupuncture points, we can encourage your body to release prostaglandins and oxytocin, which soften and ripen the cervix and trigger contractions.
 Additionally, acupuncture helps to relax your muscles and tendons, and reduces any stress and anxiety you may be feeling in preparation for labour.
 Research suggests that acupuncture may decrease the likelihood of going past the estimated delivery date, shorten labour duration, and minimise the need for a medically induced birth.

-Moxibustion for breech babies: an alternative to ECV
+Acupuncture for breech babies: an alternative to ECV

 I think I have hyperemesis (severe morning sickness).
 Could acupuncture help me?